iqhater/myip/README.md

     </a>
 </div>

-`myip` is a simple and convenient CLI tool for retrieving your local and external IP address.
+`myip` is a simple and convenient CLI tool for retrieving your local and external (public) IP address.

 ## 🚀 Installation